Start date: 01 April 2026

-Start date: January 2026 (or later)
+Start date: March 2026 (or later)

-/ Application deadline: November 7, 2025
+/ Application deadline: Feb 18, 2026

 The Research Training Group (RTG) 2853 “Neuroexplicit Models of Language, Vision, and Action” is looking for student research assistants (Hiwis).
 You will work with one of the 25 PhD students and postdocs in the RTG on exciting topics of current research.
 Depending on the exact topic, your job will involve programming, running experiments, data annotation, or other activities.

-You can find a list of all currently available topics in this document.
+Topics You can find a list of all currently available topics in this document.

-Apply by the deadline specified above by filling out the application form.
+Application Apply by the deadline specified above by filling out the application form.

 All students will be employed under Saarland University’s standard conditions for student assistants (Bachelor students as SHK, Master students as WHK).
 The number of hours per week depends on the topic and is negotiable.